Brillouin zone integration

 Numerical integrations over the Brillouin zone (BZ) occur in several contexts, such as the sum of single particle energies.
 Care must be taken when performing this integration.
 In practice the first BZ is divided into a uniform mesh of k-points parallel to the three primitive reciprocal lattice vectors, .

-The definition of the vectors is standard: define where is 3×3 matrix constructed from the three primitive lattice vectors . are the three vectors composing the 3×3 matrix .
+The definition of the vectors is standard: construct a 3×3 matrix from the three (dimensionless) primitive lattice vectors (the actual lattice is ).
+Similarly let be the three vectors composing the 3×3 matrix made from .
+Then and .

 Dividing respectively into sections creates a set of microcells all of the same shape and size.
 The BZ integration is performed numerically by summing over each of the microcells.
 You specify through BZ_NKABC.
 Thus the total number of points in the BZ is .
 If symmetry operations apply, this number may be reduced.